 The Trade Commissioner Service (TCS), alongside our partners, is working to help Canadian businesses navigate disruptions caused by the various tariffs imposed by the United States (U.S.).

-- On March 12, 2025, the U.S. reimposed a global 25% tariff on steel and aluminum imports, including from Canada.
-On June 4, the U.S. increased its tariffs on steel and aluminum imports to 50% and expanded the scope to include derivative products.
+- On March 12, 2025, the U.S. imposed a global 25% tariff on steel and aluminum imports, including from Canada.
+On June 4, the U.S. increased its tariffs on steel and aluminum imports to 50% and expanded the scope to include additional derivative products.

 - On April 3, 2025, the U.S. imposed a global 25% tariff on automobiles and light trucks, including from Canada.
 For Canada and Mexico, the tariffs on automobiles and light trucks apply to the non-U.S. content of vehicles imported under CUSMA, and to the full value of vehicles not imported under CUSMA.
 On May 3, the U.S. imposed tariffs of 25% on non-CUSMA compliant auto parts.